TommyTran732/QubesOS-Scripts/Thinkpad P53.md

 Unlike the likes of WD and Samsung who make life extremely difficult unless you buy an OEM drive, Micron [provides firmware updates on their website and also includes an update utility for Linux](https://www.micron.com/products/storage/ssd/micron-ssd-firmware#accordion-e6c186b05b-item-2ebc81f38a).
 There is no need to look for the Dell or Lenovo version of a drive to get updates via LVFS.

+## Firmware notes:
+- Update all firmware on Windows before installing Qubes.
+Lenovo doesn't upload all of the firmware updates on LVFS for some reason.
+They probably just forgot to.
+- TXT needs Hyperthread to be enabled in firmware settings.
+Just let Qubes disable Hyperthread in the OS instead.
+- To get Thunderbolt ports working, enable Thunderbolt in I/O Port Access and Thunderbolt BIOS Assist Mode in Thunderbolt settings.

 ## IOMMU groups:

 ```